 Write a brief custodial history of the Work/Variant if known, particularly for rare and unique materials.
 Indicate the current holding institution of the original or master material if known.

-Example:
+Example: Stephen to send simplified version of example used.

 1.3.8.2 Censorship history